Malaysian stock exchange to launch voluntary carbon market by end of year - ExBulletin

 The new exchange will encourage investment in high-quality offset projects, Bursa Malaysia Managing Director Muhamad Umar Swift said in a statement, which may include projects such as planting trees or switching to fuels. less polluting.

-Critics say carbon offsets can allow companies or countries to continue polluting while paying someone else to take climate-friendly action.
+Critics saycarbonoffsets can allow companies or countries to continue polluting while paying someone else to take climate actionendthe action.

-“We believe that the VCM Fellowship can serve as an important lever to achieve Malaysia’s aspiration of net zero GHG (greenhouse gas) emissions, as well as supporting private sector voluntary climate commitments and the decarbonization journey. “said Swift.
+“We believe that the VCM exchange can serve as an important lever in achievingmalaysianet zero GHG (greenhouse gas) emissions, as well as private sector supportvoluntaryclimate commitments andcarbonization journey,” Swift said.

-Carbon credits are currently traded in a small but growing market and Bursa Malaysia joins global exchanges CME, ICE and EEX, which have also launched voluntary carbon market products in recent years.
+Carboncredits are currently traded in a small but growingmarketand Bursa Malaysia joins global stock exchanges CME, ICE and EEX, which have alsolaunchedvoluntarycarbonmarketproducts latelyyears.

-It plans to offer standardized carbon credit products for trading through a rules-based VCM exchange, with distinct product categories for carbon credits derived from nature-based solutions and technologies that reduce or eliminate carbon emissions. carbon from the atmosphere.
+It plans to offer standardized servicescarboncredit products for trade via a rules-based VCM exchange, with separate product categories forcarboncredits derived from nature-based solutions and technologies that reduce or removecarbonatmospheric emissions.

-It plans to auction a supply of carbon credits by the end of the year to enable price discovery of new carbon credit products to be listed on the VCM exchange.
+It plans to auction off a supply ofcarboncredits byyear–endto enable price discovery for the newcarboncredit products which will be listed on the VCM stock exchange.

 Sources